canonical/github-runner-webhook-router/charm/docs/charm-architecture.md

 # Charm architecture

-The GitHub Runner Webhook Router is a Flask application tha provides a webhook router for self-hosted GitHub Actions runners.
-The [GitHub Runner Webhook Router charm](https://github.com/canonical/github-runner-webhook-router/) was developed using the [12-factor Flask framework](https://canonical-charmcraft.readthedocs-hosted.com/en/stable/reference/extensions/go-framework-extension/).
-This framework allows us to easily deploy and operate Github Runner Webhook Router and its associated infrastructure, such as MongoDB and ingress.
+The GitHub Runner Webhook Router is a Flask application that provides a webhook router for self-hosted GitHub Actions runners.
+The [GitHub Runner Webhook Router charm](https://github.com/canonical/github-runner-webhook-router/) was developed using the [12-factor Flask framework](https://canonical-charmcraft.readthedocs-hosted.com/en/stable/reference/extensions/flask-framework-extension/).
+This framework allows us to easily deploy and operate the Github Runner Webhook Router and its associated infrastructure, such as MongoDB and ingress.

 It leverages the [12-factor](https://canonical-12-factor-app-support.readthedocs-hosted.com/en/latest/) support to pack a [Flask](https://flask.palletsprojects.com/) application providing the functionality for the webhook router.